-Places for Everyone (PfE) is the long-term plan for the delivery of jobs, new homes and sustainable growth across Greater Manchester.
-The plan will ensure that all new developments are sustainably integrated into Greater Manchester's transport network and supported by new infrastructure.
-PfE includes six Growth Locations which represent opportunities for the whole city-region to bring forward development at a scale which can drive transformational change across the whole conurbation.
+Places for Everyone is the long-term plan for the delivery of jobs, new homes and sustainable growth across Greater Manchester.
+The plan will ensure that all new developments are sustainably integrated into Greater Manchester's transport network or supported by new infrastructure.

+Places for Everyone includes six growth locations which represent opportunities for the whole city-region to bring forward development at a scale which can drive transformational change across the whole conurbation.

-The North East Growth Corridor (NEGC) is the Growth Location which includes Bury, Oldham and Rochdale local authority areas.
-NEGC is the single largest employment opportunity for the city-region, delivering thousands of quality jobs and thousands of new, quality, low carbon homes linked to sustainable transport.
-Atom Valley sits within the NEGC Growth Location.
+The Atom Valley Growth Location is the growth location which includes Bury, Oldham and Rochdale local authority areas.
+The Atom Valley Growth Location is the single largest employment opportunity for the city-region, delivering thousands of quality jobs and thousands of new, quality, low carbon homes linked to sustainable transport.